xbeat/Machine-Learning/README.md

 Introduction to CNNs and PyTorch

 Convolutional Neural Networks (CNNs) are a powerful class of deep learning models particularly effective for image classification tasks.
 PyTorch, a popular deep learning framework, provides an intuitive way to implement CNNs.
 This slideshow will guide you through the process of creating a CNN for image classification using PyTorch and Python.

+## Calculating Lipschitz Constant with Python

+Introduction to Lipschitz Constants

+The Lipschitz constant is a measure of how fast a function can change.
+It's crucial in optimization, machine learning, and differential equations.
+This slideshow will guide you through calculating Lipschitz constants using Python, providing practical examples and code snippets.

 ## Calculating the Surface Area of a Scutoid